-Our teeth handle a great deal of abuse from masticating hard foods to erosion by acid-producing bacteria.
-If you damage teeth through eating habits and poor dental care, and a filling, onlay, or inlay can’t correct a damaged tooth, you may need a crown.
+Our teeth handle a great deal of abuse from masticating hard foods to erosion by acid producing bacteria.
+If you damage teeth through eating habits and poor dental care, and a filling, onlay, or inlay can’t correct the damaged tooth structure, you may need a crown.
 Do you know the procedure for placing a crown?
 In this article, Dr. James Fondriest explains the details of custom fitted crowns.

 How to Diagnose a Bad Crown